entropy-glitch/space-wars/README.md

 v.1.1.0

-- Updated Vader Theme, optimized for Cursor and changed minor aesthetics.
+- Updated the md file for better user experience

 v.1.1.1